steadylearner/Steadylearner/post/rust- Start your Chat App with Rust.md

 If you have tested code at [ws-rs-html-example] before you read on, you should have found that a single Rust(.rs) file does everything to render html, serve file, and exchange messages.

 It may be a decent single file example but it will be difficult to build more complicated app later.
 Therefore, we will pass its role to serve files to [Rocket] web framework.

-I prefer [Rocket] for it has many examples but you may use whatever framework.
+(I prefer [it][Rocket] for it has many examples but you may use whatever framework.)

 We can start this from our **Cargo.toml** file like the code snippet below or use **$cargo add ws-rs rocket**.(You can visit [cargo-edit] page for this command)